daisybio/circRNA-sponging/README.md

    ...   |  ...
 ```
 #### Advanced Filtering
-After normalizing the raw read counts for both circRNAs and miRNAs, the pipelinefilters out entries which have a low expression level.
+After normalizing the raw read counts for both circRNAs and miRNAs, the pipeline filters out entries which have a low expression level.
 By default, only entries having at least 5 reads in at least 20% of samples are used in the downstream analysis.
-Stricter filtering conditions might lead to better identification of sponging candidates, as long as the parameters are not too high, in which case interesting candidates might be missed.
 The parameter values can be changed with the options:
 ```
   --read_threshold
       default: 5
 	real >= 0    read counts under this threshold are considered to be low expressed --sample_percentage
       default: 0.2
-        0<= real <=1    minimum percentage of samples that should haveno low expression
+        0<= real <=1    minimum percentage of samples that should have no low expression
 ```
 ### Output
 The output folder is structured as shown below.
-The circRNA/miRNA results for each sample are stored in folder `samples`.
-The tabulated circRNA and miRNA counts summarized over all samples are `results/circRNA` and `results/miRNA`.
-The results of the sponging analysis are stored in the subfolder `results/sponging`.
+The circRNA/miRNA results for each sample are stored in the `samples` folder.
+The tabulated circRNA and miRNA counts summarized over all samples located in `results/circRNA` and `results/miRNA`, respectively.
+The results and plots of the sponging analysis are stored in the subfolder `results/sponging`.

 ```
 ├─── output_folder